aws-samples/serverless-observability-workshop/README.md

 - In the AWS Region that you want to deploy the solution, create a AWS Cloud9 environment.

 #### Deploying
-**Remember:** This repo is part of an [Workshop](https://serverless-observability.workshop.aws/en/) and have some steps there to help the solution works perfectly.
+**Remember:** This repo is part of an [Workshop](https://serverless-observability.workshop.aws/en/) and have some steps there to help solution works perfectly.

 1. Clone the repo in your Cloud9 env:
     ```shell